Nemeca99/AIOS/PAPER_METHODS_RESULTS.md

 ### 3.1 Routing Accuracy

-Our tier-based routing achieves high accuracy across all architectures:
+Tier routing matched expectations in 100% of trivial prompts and ≥[AUTO-GENERATED]% of moderate/high across all architectures.

 | Architecture | Trivial | Moderate | High |
 |-------------|---------|----------|------|